Tangent-H/EE332-Digital-System-Design-Lab/Lab2/full_addr_report/full_adder_report.md

 ![wavedrom](./assets/wavedrom.svg)

-Note that, we added a 10ns of gate delay to all the gates above.
+**Note that**, we added a 10ns of gate delay to all the gates above.
 Every grid represents 10ns.
 The dotted line in the signal means at this time, the signal is not yet initialized.
-In this timing diagram, the intermediate signals as well as the output signals are represented in a slow-variation fashion (i.e. there is a ramp when the signal jumps from 0 to 1).
+In this timing diagram, the intermediate signals as well as the output signals are represented in a slow-variation fashion (i.e. there is a ramp when the signal jumps from 0 to 1 or vice versa).

 # Source Code Analysis